 The Yale Forest Forum (YFF) was established in 1994 by a diverse group of leaders in forestry to focus national attention on forest policy and management in the United States.
 The group convened the Seventh American Forest Congress to collaboratively develop and articulate a common vision of forest management to diverse stakeholders.

 The Yale Forest Forum offers weekly lunch talks during the academic year, providing opportunities to hear from leaders in forest management, conservation, or policy in an informal setting.
-The YFF speaker series is the longest continuously-running speaker series at F&ES.
+The YFF speaker series is the longest continuously-running speaker series at the Yale School of the Environment.
 Speakers come from a wide range of organizations and perspectives, including government, NGOs and businesses, working at scales from local to international.